danadube/farmtrackr/farmtrackr-web/docs/google/WEB_GOOGLE_OAUTH_SETUP.md

 - Verify `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` are correct
 - Make sure there are no extra spaces or quotes

-### Error: "Access blocked: Authorization Error"
+### Error: "Access blocked: Authorization Error" + "Error 400: invalid_request"
+**Most common causes:**
+1. **Redirect URI mismatch** - Check that `https://danadube.com/api/google/oauth/callback` exactly matches Google Cloud Console (no trailing slash, correct protocol)
-- Add your email as a test user in OAuth consent screen → Test users section (if in testing mode)
+2. **Missing test user** - Add `dana@danadube.com` as a test user in OAuth consent screen → Audience tab → Test users
-- Verify the OAuth consent screen is configured correctly (check both Branding and Data Access tabs)
+3. **Wrong client credentials** - Make sure you're using the Web application client (not iOS client)
+4. **Environment variables not set** - Verify all OAuth env vars are set in Vercel for Production environment

+See `docs/google/OAUTH_TROUBLESHOOTING.md` for detailed troubleshooting steps.

 ### Tokens not persisting
 - Check that cookies are enabled in your browser